itiligent/Sonos-OpenWRT-VLANs/README.md

 	option network iot
 	option zone iot
 	option direction downstream
-	list altnet 192.168.3.0/24 # a# Adjust to your IoT network address
+	list altnet 192.168.3.0/24 # a# Adjust to your IOT network address
 ```

 ---

-### **Step 6: Patch the IGMPproxy Launch Script**
+### **Step 6: Update The IGMPproxy Launch Script**

-For security, the default igmpproxy launch script blocks UDP uPnP traffic to 239.255.255.250.
-However, Sonos SSDP device discovery also uses this same address.  _**Warning: Removing this default restriction poses a significant security risk if uPnP package(s) are present or firewall rules any less restrictive than those provided are not already in place.**_
+For security, OpenWRT's default `/etc/init.d/igmpproxy` launch script creates background firewall rules that block UDP uPnP multicast traffic on 239.255.255.250.
+However, Sonos device discovery across VLANs requires the relay of UDP on this same address.

+_**Warning: Step 5 above must be completed first.
+Removing the launch script default restriction creates potential security risks if uPnP package(s) are present and/or firewall or other settings deviate or are less restrictive than the minimums provided in this guide.**_

 To lift this restriction, replace the `/etc/init.d/igmpproxy` script with the patched version linked below: